- Recipes

 Blackfin Tuna Sashimi

-This is a recipe that is delicious as it is simple to make.
-It utilizes fresh Blackfin Tuna, homemade Ponzu Sauce, and a little kick from a Jalapeño Pepper to bring it all together.
+This Blackfin Tuna sashimi recipe is a fresh, restaurant-quality appetizer you can make in 5 minutes using sushi-grade tuna, homemade ponzu, and thin-sliced jalapeño.
 This is a variation of one of my favorite appetizers to order when I go out for sushi: Hamachi Jalapeño.

 This recipe is great because it is so simple to make and can be served as an appetizer for gatherings.
 You can double, triple, or even quadruple the amount of Tuna you use and you should still have plenty of sauce, and probably Jalapeño, too!
 You can also make this sauce with other citrus fruits, I chose to use oranges because they are local to where I live in Florida.